imagej/imagej.github.io/_pages/plugins/trackmate/manual-track-editing.md

 -   Move to the **Track\_3** column in TrackScheme.
 You can see that it is following the static polar body.
 -   We wish to select it at once.
 There is two way you can do it:
     1. Draw a selection rectangle around the whole track representation.
-    2. Select one spot or link in the track.
-Right-click anywhere on TrackScheme: a menu appears, in which you will find **Select whole track**.
+    2. Select one spot or link in the track. {% include key keys="Right-click" %} anywhere on TrackScheme: a menu appears, in which you will find **Select whole track**.
 -   Notice in the displayer that the selected track appear with a green and thick line, so as to highlight it.
 -   To delete all of it, simply press the {% include key key='Delete' %} key in TrackScheme, or use the right-click menu to do so.